mk-fg/name-based-routing-policy-controller/README.rst

   ``https/url/path...``, to query that for more useful response status code.
   If there's ``=`` in URL path, replace/escape it with ``==``.

+  "dns" check is a no-op to track IPs for zone-files output or other purposes.

 - ``expected-result`` - for http(s) checks - response code(s) to treat as an OK result,
   with anything else considered a failure, separated by slash ("/").
 Default is 200/301/302.

+  Special ``na`` value will always return failure for any check without running it.

 - ``policy`` - how to combine conflicting check results for different host addresses.